lowmess/lowmess.com/src/pages/blog/a-better-album-ranking-algorithm/index.md

 ## Ok, You Got Me.
 Something Exactly As Simple As That

-Let's take two albums of varying lengths and see how they handle this algorithm.
+Let's take three albums of varying lengths and see how they handle this algorithm.
 Our albums:

 ```json
 [